fqantonio/GoingInductive/README.md

 Figure 5: Results resume variables change graph, 4C/ID treatment effect for JUNIOR grade sample of school 1 until 2014.

-From the point of view of qualitative results, whats more important can be resumed on three points:
+From the point of view of qualitative results, whats more important can be resumed on four points:

   1. Students show a lot of motivation for working online with a LMS MOODLE organized like a game with levels;
   2. The MOODLE environment provide moments of procedural automation;